WillACosta/genai-lanchain-api/README.md

 docker compose up --build
 ```

-> The application will be available at `http://localhost:3000`.
+> The application will be available at `http://localhost:3000`.<br>

+## Documentation

+The documentation process is automated using `swagger-ui-express` and `swagger-jsdoc` libraries, on each application route definition you will find a comment with the necessary specifications for that route in particular.

+During the build process the application will handle the route comments and generate the final `OpenApi` specification for the `Swagger UI`.

+After that you will be able to access: `localhost:3000/docs` in your browser and see the docs.